401(a)(2) Water Quality Hearing May 13-14

 Proposed project impacts to aquatic resources, review mechanism

-Enbridge is proposing the permanent discharge of fill material into 0.02 acre of waters of the United States, and temporary discharges of dredged or fill material into 101.08 acres of wetlands and 0.2 acre of non-wetland waters of the United States associated with the construction of the proposed Line 5 Wisconsin segment relocation project.
+Enbridge is proposing a permanent discharge of fill material into 998 square feet (0.02 acre) of wetlands, and temporary discharges into 101.1 acres of wetlands and 0.20 acre of non-wetland waters (i.e., streams, swales, and ditches) to construct the proposed WI L5R pipeline.
 In addition, Enbridge proposes horizontal directional drilling (HDD) under the White River, a navigable water of the United States.
-Once activities resulting in temporary discharges are completed, 67.13 acres of wetlands would be allowed to revert to the original cover type.
-The remaining 33.95 acres of wetlands, originally forested and scrub-shrub, are proposed to be maintained as emergent wetland within the permanently maintained right-of-way.
-Enbridge proposes to provide compensatory wetland mitigation for the proposed permanent wetland fill of 0.02 acre, the conversion of 33.95 acres of scrub-shrub and forested wetlands to emergent wetlands, and temporal loss of wetland functions.
+Once activities resulting in temporary discharges are complete, 67.18 acres of wetlands would be allowed to revert to the pre-construction wetland type, and 33.92 acres of wetlands would be permanently maintained clear of woody vegetation within the 50-foot-wide permanent maintenance corridor and within the 30-foot-wide corridor over the centerline of the pipeline at HDD crossings.
+Enbridge proposes to secure a total of 33.27 Corps-approved wetland mitigation bank mitigation credits to compensate for unavoidable construction related permanent wetland fill, conversion of scrub-shrub and forested wetlands to emergent wetlands and associated temporal loss of wetland functions.

 Contact information